ZackInfosbd/Typescript/src/2024/design patterns/creational/abstract-factory/README.md

 3. **Consistency Among Products**: Since a factory creates all the products in a family, it's easy to enforce consistency among products that are meant to be used together.

 4. **Scalability**: Adding new products or families of products can be done by extending the factory interface and creating new concrete factories and products, without disturbing the client code.

+## Use Cases

+- **Cross-Platform UI Elements**: When developing applications that must work across multiple platforms, you can use abstract factories to create platform-specific UI elements (like buttons, checkboxes) that have a common theme and behavior but different implementations.

+- **Configurable Product Families**: In scenarios where your application needs to support multiple variants of a group of products, and you want to enforce compatibility among these products.